Peter Hackett (racing driver)

-Peter Hackett is an Australian Endurance Championship GT race driver and driving instructor.
+Peter James Hackett (born 17 September 1972) is an Australian Endurance Championship GT race driver and driving instructor.

 He was born in Sydney, resides in Melbourne and has competed in varying Australian motor racing categories since 2000, but has particularly focused on the Australian Endurance Championship in recent years.

 After his win at the 2017 Hampton Downs Motorsport Park event, Hackett joined "David Wall and the late Allan Simonsen as the most successful drivers in Australian GT history, with 17-victories to their names."

-Early Years
+Early years

 Hackett's first forays into motor racing were not in his home country of Australia, but rather the United Kingdom.
-From 1995-1997 he raced in various categories including British Formula Vauxhall Junior and British Formula Ford Championship.
+From 1995 to 1997 he raced in various categories including British Formula Vauxhall Junior and British Formula Ford Championship.
 These early years did not yield any major successes, and Hackett returned home to Australia in the late 90s.

-His return to Australia in 20000 saw him compete in Australian Formula 3 and Australian Formula 2 followed by a full season of Formula 3 in 2001 which resulted in Hackett's first Championship victory.
+His return to Australia in 2000 saw him compete in Australian Formula 3 and Australian Formula 2 followed by a full season of Formula 3 in 2001 which resulted in Hackett's first Championship victory.